Master of Physician Assistant Studies

 After reviewing eligible applications, the Admissions Committee invites applicants to visit the campus for in-person multiple mini interviews.
 After the interviews, the Admissions Committee conducts a final review and will notify candidates of its final decisions.

-As part of the health science center PA program's holistic process, all applicants are evaluated based on multiple performances and experience-based criteria; these include overall GPA, science GPA, hours of community service, hours of health care experience, hours of PA shadowing, history of military service or an affiliation with a medically underserved region.
+As part of the health science center PA program's holistic process, all applicants are evaluated based on multiple performances and experience-based criteria; these include overall GPA, science GPA, hours of community service, hours of health care experience, direct patient care, hours of PA shadowing, history of military service, disadvantaged background, or an affiliation with a medically underserved region.
 While none of these items, individually or in combination, guarantee selection, they have the capacity to augment the applicant’s overall submission.

 Campus Location: The University of Texas Health Science Center at San Antonio also offers its nationally recognized Master of Physician Assistant Studies (MPAS) program at The University of Texas Education and Research Center at Laredo in Laredo, Texas.
-All applicants are asked to select their campus location preference upon submission of their CASPA application as either “San Antonio”, “Laredo”, or “either campus”.
-Priority for the Laredo campus will be given to selected applicants from Laredo, the surrounding Webb County area, and those who choose the Laredo campus in CASPA.
-The regional campus provides a unique learning opportunity for individuals demonstrating a predisposition toward aiding and supporting a medically underserved population.
+All applicants are asked to select their campus location preference upon submission of their CASPA application as either “San Antonio”, “Laredo”, or “no preference.”
+Priority for the Laredo campus will be given to selected applicants from Laredo or Webb County area, and those who qualify through the admissions process and choose the Laredo campus in CASPA.
+The research center provides a unique learning opportunity for individuals demonstrating a predisposition toward aiding and supporting a medically underserved population.
 More information can be found about the Laredo Extension Program on the website.

 Advanced placement, transfer credit, and credit for experiential learning